Flinders University and Charles Darwin University Medicine

 Stage 2: Domestic and International students are selected for the double degree based on:-

-Domestic students - Your ATAR (90%) is combined with your UMAT results (now UCAT - 10%) to determine your ranking for an offer.
+Domestic students - Your ATAR (90%) is combined with your UCAT results (10%) to determine your ranking for an offer.

 International students - Your ISAT is combined with your interview result and your secondary school results.